FraNoelVet/Practical-machine-learning/README.md

 # Practical-machine-learning
 This is the repo for coursera practical machine learning course project

-you can open see the html report to this link : https://github.com/Franotri/Practical-machine-learning.git
+you can open to see the html report to [this link.] (http://franotri.github.io/practMachLearningAssignt.html)